|

 The colonel was an old family friend of Jack’s, whose father and uncle had both seen active service during the First World War in the Northants Royal Artillery and served under the colonel.

+Jack recalls: “He lined us up and then inspected us with another officer who was an American.
 “None of us knew why and we didn’t ask.
 They stopped by me a couple of times and then later I was pulled out of the ranks and asked to go into the colonel’s home.”

 A strapping six-footer, Jack was the youngest member of his Home Guard unit, and it was his striking figure that had made him stand out.
 Inside Lt Col Sykes’s home was the famous war artist Bruce Bairnsfather and he asked Jack to pose while he rattled off a series of sketches.